 – Flour for browning

-– Sea Salt and course ground pepper
+– Parthena Mediterranean Sea Salt and fresh coarse ground pepper to taste

 – 4 Tbsp. of finely chopped Italian parsley